eukestad/Heroes-of-Pymoli-Analysis/README.md

 # Heroes of Pymoli Analysis
 This project looks for meaningful insights from player demographics and their purchasing habits.

-The analysis shows that:
+Three observable trends from the analysis are:

-* the majority of the players are male and between the ages of 20 and 24.
+1. The majority of the players are male and between the ages of 20 and 24.

 ![Gender Demographics](./Images/gender_demographics.png)

 ![Age Demographics](./Images/age_demographics.png)

-* Male players buy more items, but tend to spend less per item while players of other genders spend slightly more.
+2. Male players buy more items, but tend to spend less per item while players of other genders spend slightly more.

 ![Gender Purchases](./Images/gender_purchases.png)

-* The two most popular items are also the most profitable.
+3. The two most popular items are also the most profitable.

 ![Popular Purchases](./Images/popular_purchases.png)